 This meta-analysis investigates whether the causal estimates of universal childcare programs on children’s development are influenced by publication bias.
 Analyzing 1,500 estimates across 49 studies published between 2000 and 2022, I find that selective reporting significantly overstates benefits.
 After correcting for publication bias, impacts shrink to less than 1% of a standard deviation, with short-lived educational gains of 7%, negative effects on non-cognitive skills, and crime reduction of about 10%.
 Gains for disadvantaged and immigrant children reduce from 9% to 2% and 25% to 5%, respectively.
 Overall, these findings challenge prior claims of large, long-term benefits arising from universal childcare programs.

-Childcare provision and mother’s labor supply: The role of publication bias and weak causal design
+Early Childhood Education and Care and mother’s labor supply: The role of publication and weak causal design biases

 The increasing use of information and communications technologies (ICT) in education has raised concerns about exacerbating existing educational inequalities, particularly for students who lack interest or confidence in using digital devices.
 Drawing from data of the Programme for International Student Assessment (PISA), this chapter documents the extent to which school-aged children in Europe are digitally disengaged and/or lack digital confidence.
 We also analyse the socio-economic and demographic characteristics that describe both profiles.
 By shedding light on these challenges, this research can inform policies and interventions aimed to ensure equitable access and success in digital learning environments.